What Is The Best Fillet Knife For Cleaning Fish

 - Progressively tapered and full-tang blade

-- Safety notch secures tang to brass ferrule
+- Safety notch secures tang to the brass ferrule

 - The genuine leather sheath and single-stage sharpener is a great addition